Can I be my own Statutory Agent in Arizona?

 We explain the pros and cons below so you can make your own decision.

 Note: The term Statutory Agent and Registered Agent mean the same thing.
+Statutory Agent is the official term used in Arizona, while Registered Agent is the more commonly used term in the industry.
 We may use these terms interchangeably.
-Statutory Agent is the official term used in Arizona, while Registered Agent is the more commonly used term in the industry.

 Special offer: Hire Northwest to form your LLC ($39 + state fee), and you'll get a free year of Registered Agent service.